-For the POD, PCGP has submitted a separate Prescribed Burning Plan that contains the process for creating and submitting a burn plan, notification procedures, and how the Pipeline Project will meet the requirements as outlined in the Interagency Standards for Fire and Fire
+For the POD, PCGP has submitted a separate Prescribed Burning Plan that contains the process for creating and submitting a burn plan, notification procedures, and how the Pipeline Project will meet the requirements as outlined in the Interagency Standards for Fire and Fire Aviation Operations as well as the Interagency Prescribed Fire Planning and Implementation

-Aviation Operations as well as the Interagency Prescribed Fire Planning and Implementation Procedures Guide.
+Procedures Guide.
 All prescribed burns on BLM-managed lands will be submitted to the BLM for technical review and approval prior to any ignitions.
-All prescribed burns conducted by PCGP on federal lands will be under the direct oversight of a gualified federal burn boss.
+All prescribed burns conducted by PCGP on federal lands will be under the direct oversight of a qualified federal burn boss and in compliance with the Oregon Smoke Management Plan.